hphilpotts/miniproject-static-calculator/readme.md

 - JS logic added to handle change from regular modes to 'daft' mode, screen updates.
 - Audio now plays.
 Next task is adding interesting functionality to upper buttons.

+04/02/23"
+- Animation added to button presses.
+- Adding play all functionality - initial issues found where previous `play()` interrupted immediately by next.
+Then, found that `forEach()` is not compatible with `async`.

 ## Bugs to resolve/features to add:
 - Daft mode
 - Sounds?